 Given that the current commercial and retail property leasing market is sometimes under pressure, we have limited enquiry to work with when it comes to the average listing and marketing effort.
 Information and questions will help you match the tenant to the right property.

 Here are some strategies to adopt when it comes to taking the property enquiry, setting up the inspection, and moving through the property.

-- Hopefully you will have control over the subject listing as an exclusive agent.
+- CONTROLLED LISTING STOCK: Hopefully, you will have control over the subject listing as an exclusive agent.
 In only this way can you keep the landlord focused on your marketing efforts and inspection activity.
 Many competing agents will be talking to your client once your property is publicly advertised as available for lease.
 The exclusive listing process is the only way to protect your client and your commission.

-- Establish a property inspection process before you take a prospect to the property.
+- INSPECTING THE RIGHT WAY: Establish a property inspection process before you take a prospect to the property.
 Decide what features should be talked about and just how you will take tenants through the property.
 Know what key facts will help you in the inspection and have those available for use at the right time in the inspection.

-- Find out if the tenant has inspected the subject property with any other agents recently.
+- WHAT HAVE THEY SEEN?: Find out if the tenant has inspected the subject property with any other agents recently.
 It is quite a common problem where the tenant has been introduced to the very same property recently and prior to your involvement as the listing agent.
 If this is the case, you are quite likely going to jeopardize your claim when it comes to commission.

-- Follow up every property inspection a day or two later if you could not close a deal on the day.
+- CHECK IN LATER: Follow up every property inspection a day or two later if you could not close a deal on the day.
 Stay in touch and get them back the property again if they show an interest in the property.

 When you show premises to tenants, have a system to support your inspection focus and efforts.
 In this way, you can direct better outcomes for your client the landlord.